* ECB refinancing and deposit rates seen unchanged this week

 LONDON, Jan 7 A risk-hungry start to the year

-means traders are not positioned for the European Central Bank
+means traders are not positioning for the European Central Bank

-to ease lending conditions by cutting rates on Thursday, but
+to cut interest rates on Thursday, but sensitivity to any

 After a roller-coaster December, in which expectations of a

 cut to the central bank's deposit rate built up and were

 subsequently dashed, pricing suggests traders are betting on a

 "My feeling is that the pressure to cut has eased a bit... a